cesar-rgon/desktop-app-installer/README.md

 ### 3. Executing a script

 #### 3.1 Main script
-It shows a menu of aplications to be installed ordered by categories.
+It shows a menu of applications to be installed which are ordered by categories.
 The user navigates through categories and selects the applications to be installed.
 After that, installation process begins.
 ```bash
 $ bash installer.sh
 ```
 #### 3.2 Application script
-There is one separate script for each application, so it can be installed just running the appropiate script.
+There is one separate script for each application, so it can be installed just by running the appropriate script.
 ```bash
 $ bash ./scripts/applicationName.sh
 ```